 School Travel Planning

 School Travel Planning (STP) is a community-based model for implementing active school travel that systematically addresses barriers to and incentives for walking to school.
-School Travel Planning strengthens local commitment to active school travel.
+STP strengthens local commitment to active school travel.

 - address ongoing transportation and traffic safety problems